Learn More About the PH in the Brewing Process

 - Improvement of enzymatic activity during mashing, which leads to a better conversion of starches into sugars

-- Reduction of the pH in the must which promotes the health of the yeast during fermentation and inhibits bacterial growth
+- Reduction of the pH in the wort promotes the health of the yeast during fermentation and inhibits bacterial growth

 - Increased extraction rate of boiling hops